silviajusti/publications/SCO_pipeline.md

 ## The pipeline was written to accomodate several samples at once (i.e. for batch analyses).

 # Illumina reads QC
-Needs a file called list.txt, with one column containing the sample names without spaced.\
+Needs a file called list.txt, with one column containing the sample names without space.\
 Input must be fastq format!\
 Assumes commands will always be given within the same folder.\
 First we run [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).